-You can get back and forth across the Grand Canal on the Accademia or the Rialto bridges, but a more interesting way is to cross on gondola ferries called traghettos, which only cost about 60 cents.
+You can get back and forth across the Grand Canal on the Accademia or the Rialto bridges, but a more interesting way is to cross on gondola ferries called traghettos.
 If you are going from one side of town to the other, take the water-bus called the vaporetto.
-You buy the ticket for about $2 at the boat docks, which are scattered along the Grand Canal.
+You buy the ticket for about $6 at the boat docks, which are scattered along the Grand Canal.

 There are many fine small restaurants scattered around Venice.
 We will point out our favorites within a few blocks of the hotel and provide you with a handy map that shows their locations.
 As in all of our cities, the hotel is well-located so there are many excellent food choices nearby in a wide range of prices, from gourmet to cafeteria.